oroinc/documentation/user/back-office/products/price-attributes/index.rst

 #.
 Hover over the |IcMore| **More Options** menu to the right of the item and click |IcEdit| **Edit** to start editing its details.

 #.
-Amend the price attribute name (that is used as a UI label) and/or the field name that is used in the code and in the database to refer to the price attribute container.
+Amend the price attribute name (used as a UI label) and/or the field name used in the code and database to refer to the price attribute container.

 #.
 Modify the selection of the currencies that are supported for this price attribute: